-Leipzig University with Leibniz Institute of Surface Engineering (IOM) and Monash University
+Leipzig University (Leibniz Institute of Surface Engineering, IOM)

 MSc in Chemistry, 2015